Norfolk has an amazing 84 museums that span history, transport, buildings, art, the military, and of course, the wonderful county of Norfolk itself!

 At the Dad’s Army Museum, one of the best places to visit in Thetford, several of the original sets have been reconstructed including the Church Hall, Bunker Room and Home Guard Room.
-These sets display a range of historic World War II artifacts, military uniforms, photographs, episode scripts and press clippings, as well as models of all the famous characters.
+These sets display a range of historic World War II artefacts, military uniforms, photographs, episode scripts and press clippings, as well as models of all the famous characters.

-Entrance to this Thetford museum if free, but for the best experience, book the two hour Dad’s Army walking tour, which starts at the Charles Burrell Museum in Minstergate, and then then takes in the many filming locations around Thetford town centre, the bronze statue of Captain Mainwaring, and ends at the museum, where you can pop into Marigolds Tea Room, for a cuppa and slice of cake!
+Entrance to this Thetford museum is free, but for the best experience, book the two hour Dad’s Army walking tour, which starts at the Charles Burrell Museum in Minstergate, and then takes in the many filming locations around Thetford town centre, the bronze statue of Captain Mainwaring, and ends at the museum, where you can pop into Marigolds Tea Room, for a cuppa and slice of cake!

 Walking tours are chargeable and you must book in advance as dates are limited, so don’t leave it too late.
 Find out more about Dad’s Army tours here.

 RELATED POST: 18 Top Things To Do in Thetford

 Opening Times: Daily (closed on Saturdays) from 10am to 1pm and 2pm to 4pm between 1st June and 30th September

 The Lees green on the cliffs above Mundesley beach and its colourful beach huts is home to the Mundesley Maritime Museum, built in 1928 and thought to be the smallest of its kind in the UK!

 Displays include information about lifeboat adventures, shipwrecks, the local fishing industry, maritime artefacts and fossils discovered nearby.